madprops/githop/README.md

 to detect when an item becomes visible, to fill it with the remaining heavy components.
 This makes loading times faster.

-## Mode Tags
+## Combining Buttons

-Modes can be "tagged" by middle clicking them.
+More than 1 button can be active at a time by middle clicking them.

-This adds their modes to the query.

-For instance if you're in "All", an middle click "Day", it will tag that button which will includes `hours=24` to the filter query.
+For instance if you're in "All", an middle click "Day", it will activate that button which will include `hours=24` to the filter query.
-Any number of buttons can be tagged.
 This is a way to easily refine searches on the go.
-For instance it's easy to tag `2` to add `level=2`.